trenskow/foundation/README.md

   * Number
     * Memory managed wrapper for primitive types
 * JSON serialization/deserialization
-  * Test suites are available through the [fart-json-test](https://github.com/trenskow/fart-json-test) repository.
+  * Passes all tests in [nst/JSONTestSuite](https://github.com/nst/JSONTestSuite) (as of 2023).

 ## Why

-Because of the challenge.
+Because I'm not the biggest fan of the C++ standard library and I couldn't resist the challenge.

 ## How to Use